Salesforce Sandbox Environment Types

 Developer sandboxes provide a limited amount of file and data storage, which is enough for many development and testing tasks.

 |Storage Limits||200 MB of data storage

 |Data Copy||Metadata only||Metadata only||All metadata and sample of object data||All metadata and data|

 |Sandbox Templates||Not included||Not included||Required||Available|

-Partial Copy sandbox environments include all of your organization’s metadata and a sample of your production organization’s data that you define by using a sandbox template.
+Partial Copy Salesforce sandbox types include all of your organization’s metadata and a sample of your production organization’s data that you define by using a sandbox template.
 To create a Partial Copy sandbox, you must apply a sandbox template at creation time.

 A Partial Copy sandbox is, at its base, a metadata copy of your production organization, just like Developer and Developer Pro sandboxes.
 In addition, the sandbox copy engine samples data from your production organization based on what is defined by a sandbox template.
 For each selected object in the sandbox template, the sandbox copy engine samples up to 10,000 records.
 For example, when you use a template that includes only Accounts to create a Partial Copy sandbox, up to 10,000 Account records are copied into the new sandbox, but no other records are copied.

 The sandbox copy engine has a special copy strategy to handle Partial Copy sandbox creation.
 The copy strategy understands the data relationships that are defined in your production organization’s standard and custom object schema.
 The copy strategy ensures that sample records maintain valid relationships as defined in your production organization’s standard and custom object schema.